Dustin Hoffman accused of sexual assault

 Part of the exchange was captured on video by Washington Post reporter Steven Zeitchik.

-"This is something we're going to have to talk about because," Oliver said, referring to the sexual misconduct allegations against Hoffman.
-"It's hanging in the air."
+"This is something we're going to have to talk about because," Oliver said, referring to the sexual misconduct allegations against Hoffman, "it's hanging in the air."

 "It's hanging in the air?"
 Hoffman said.
 "From a few things you've read you've made an incredible assumption about me.
 You've made the case better than anyone else can.
 I'm guilty," he told Oliver.